jagumiel/Data-Acquisition/VHDL/HPS-FPGA-SoC/README.md

 * **hps_adc** - The FPGA configures and runs and ADC and the HPS can get the data and print it on screen.
 * **hps_adc_IPCore** - The same of "hps_adc", but using Altera's IP Core.
 * **hps_fpga_key** - When Key0 is pressed the FPGA changes a GPIO value from '1' to '0' and the HPS changes another GPIO from '1' to '0' aswell.
 I want to measure the latencies between the FPGA and the HPS.
+* **pingPong** - A signal is sent from FPGA to HPS and comes back to FPGA.
+It's used to measure latencies between the signal generation and the traveling path.

 # FPGA-HPS-SoC